Krake24/ca-market/README.md

 ## Commands

 ### /pet offer
-Saves pets in a database of offered Pets along with the owners discord name
+Saves pets in a database of offered pets along with the owners discord name

+### /pet remove
+Removes a pet in the database of offered pets

 ### /pet search
 Sends a query against the database and returns pets that fit the query

+### /pet show
+Shows the attributes of the pet with the given id